 Japan – Attack on Kyoto Animation studio ends next year

-Kyoto Animation is one of Japan's most renowned animation studios, but the site suffered a large-scale fire that took the lives of 36 people in 2019.
-So, after almost four years, it has been decided that the studio's arsonist will receive the its verdict in 2024.
+Kyoto Animation is one of Japan's most renowned animation studios, but the site suffered a massive fire that claimed the lives of 36 people in 2019.
+So, after nearly four years, it has been decided that the studio's arsonist will receive his verdict in 2024.

 Japan – Attack on Kyoto Animation studio ends next year

-According to Crunchyroll , the Kyoto District Court has ruled that Shinji Aoba , the 41-year-old man who burned down Kyoto Animation, will receive his verdict on January 25, 2024.
-Before he receives his trial, the court ruled that Aoba goes to court for the first time on September 5th.
+According to Crunchyroll , the Kyoto District Court has ruled that Shinji Aoba , the 41-year-old man who set fire to Kyoto Animation, will receive his verdict on January 25, 2024.
+Before he receives his judgment, the court has ruled that Aoba will appear in court for the first time on September 5.

-However, he had to undergo two psychological evaluations to determine his mental condition to face trial.
-One assessment was from the prosecution while the other was from the defense and both stated that he is capable of going to court.
-The pre-trial process already started in May, so the trial should end by December of this year to give the verdict in January.
+However, he had to undergo two psychological evaluations to determine his mental fitness to stand trial.
+One evaluation was conducted by the prosecution, the other by the defense, and both confirmed he was fit to stand trial.
+Pre-trial proceedings began in May, so the trial is expected to conclude by December of this year, with a verdict in January.

-Aoba set fire to Kyoto Animation on July 18, 2019, killing several people at the studio, as well as injuring 34 people with burns.
-However, Aoba was also caught in the fire and was hospitalized for almost a year.
+Aoba set fire to Kyoto Animation on July 18, 2019, killing several people at the studio and injuring 34 others with burns.
+However, Aoba was also caught in the fire and was hospitalized for nearly a year.
 After he was released from the hospital, the court indicted the arsonist in December 2020.

-Victims who died in the fire include Futoshi Nishiya (chief animation director of Free! ), Yasuhiro Takemoto (director of The Disappearance of Haruhi Suzumiya ), Shouko Ikeda (character designer of Sound!
-Euphonium ) and many other professional animators.
+The victims who died in the fire included Futoshi Nishiya (chief animation director of Free! ), Yasuhiro Takemoto (director of The Disappearance of Haruhi Suzumiya ), Shouko Ikeda (character designer of Sound!
+Euphonium ), and many other professional animators.

-Have you ever watched Kyoto Animation's anime and were also shocked when the studio was set on fire?
+Have you ever watched Kyoto Animation anime and were also shocked when the studio burned down?
 Leave your comment below!

 Source: Crunchyroll